 Dr. Bart Rypma

-Associate professor of cognitive neuroscience and cognitive psychology
+Professor of cognitive neuroscience and cognitive psychology

-Meadows Foundation Chair
+Meadows Foundation Chair in Behavioral Brain Sciences

 Dr. Bart Rypma is an expert on how neurovasculature couples with cognition, or, in other words, how blood flow in the brain changes as a result of thought.
 This complicated science examines the two-way interaction between the cells in the brain and the veins and arteries that deliver blood and resources to them.